cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 For now, this is limited to the XOF used inside the Idpf {{idpf}}
 implementation in Poplar1 {{idpf-bbcggi21}}.
 It is NOT RECOMMENDED to use this XOF anywhere else.
 The length of the domain separation string `dst` passed to XofFixedKeyAes128 MUST NOT exceed 255 bytes.
-See Security Considerations
-{{security}} for a more detailed discussion.
+See {{security}} for a more detailed discussion.

 ~~~ python
 class XofFixedKeyAes128(Xof):